• Skip to primary navigation

 • Cover with aluminum foil and return to the 325-degree oven for 45 minutes.

 • After 45 minutes, take the meatloaf out of the oven and uncover.
-Discard any excess greas in the baking pan.
+Discard any excess grease in the baking pan.
 Increase the oven temp to 425 degrees.

-• Pour the sauce over the meatloaf and return to the 425-degree oven, uncovered.
+• Brush some sauce over the meatloaf and return to the 425-degree oven, uncovered.
+(Save any remaining sauce to serve with the meatloaf.
+Simmer the sauce in a sauce pan if desired.)

-• Roast for another 15 minutes, the sauce should be bubbly and starting to brown.
+• Roast for another 15 minutes, the sauce should be bubbly and starting to glaze.
 Remove the meatloaf from the oven and rest for about 10 minutes before slicing.

 Reader Interactions